hubotio/hubot/docs/deploying/heroku.md

     % heroku config:add HUBOT_HEROKU_URL=http://stark-fog-398.herokuapp.com

 At this point, you are ready to deploy and start chatting.
-With heroku, that's a git push away:
+With Heroku, that's a git push away:

     % git push heroku master